mlbowser/journal2020/content/Journal_2020.md

 COVID-19 concerns.

 Colin, Jake, and I took the canoes back to Sandpiper Lake in the morning.
-Colin and I applied the Littora diquat over the areas where elodea was present, treating 2.5 acres in all with 5 gallons of Littora.
+Colin and I completed the application at Sandpiper Lake: 5 gallons of Littora at 2 gallons/acre and 840 lbs. of SonarONE.

-![Using a GPS to apply diquat at the prescribed rate.](2020-08-14_applying_diquat.jpg)
-Using a GPS to apply diquat at the prescribed rate.

 The bigger task for the day was getting all of our remaining equipment back to Vogel Lake cabin for pick-up.
 We loaded all of the equipment and